FolkerKinzel/VCards/src/FolkerKinzel.VCards/Roadmap.md

 =
 - [ ] VCard.LoadVcf, VCard.DeserializeVcf and VCard.ParseVcf should return a `ReadOnlyCollection&lt;VCard&gt;`.

+=
+- [x] Use `System.Text.CodePagesEncodingProvider` to retrieve text encoding instances in .NET Standard and .NET 5.0

 ### 3.0.1
 - [ ] Cleanup: Remove `VCdDataType.Timestamp` and all other Symbols marked as Obsolete errors in 3.0.0.